-As part of their PSHCE project on 'Mental Health and Emotional Wellbeing' Year 5 considered which substances can be classed as drugs, including legal substances such as caffeine in sugary drinks.
+As part of their PSHE project on 'Mental Health and Emotional Wellbeing' Year 5 considered which substances can be classed as drugs, including legal substances such as caffeine in sugary drinks.

 As part of their 'Time Traveller' project, Year 5 described the changes as humans develop to old age.
 Children researched the stages of gestation in humans using photographs, books and laptops and then presented their information in written reports.
 They then compared human gestation with that of various animals.
 Year 5 also designed posters to present information about the importance of hygiene to help keep our bodies healthy.

-In their PSHCE lessons, children in Year 5 discussed the chracteristics of a true friend and then wrote the recipe below:
+In their PSHE lessons, children in Year 5 discussed the chracteristics of a true friend and then wrote the recipe below: